cindycia/academic-kickstart/content/talk/ICRA-2020-SUMMIT/index.md

   postcode:
   country:
 summary:
-abstract: A spotlight talk given at ICRA 2020 for the paper "SUMMIT: A Simulator for Urban Driving in Massive Mixed Traffic"
+abstract: A spotlight talk given at ICRA 2020 for the paper "SUMMIT.
+A Simulator for Urban Driving in Massive Mixed Traffic"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.